Erik Lamela: 2014–15 season

 The 2014–15 season saw Lamela establish himself as a regular starter under Mauricio Pochettino, Tottenham's new Argentine manager.

 He was named in the starting line-up for the opening match of the 2014–15 Premier League season against West Ham United, making his first appearance of 2014.
 He repaid his new manager's faith in the following two games; assisting twice after coming off of the bench in a 2–1 win against AEL Limassol on 21 August, and assisting twice more in a 4–0 win against Queens Park Rangers three days later at White Hart Lane.

-Lamela scored his first goals of the season on 23 October, a brace in a 5–1 victory over Greek club Asteras Tripoli in the Europa League.
+Lamela scored his first goals of the season on 23 October, a brace in a 5–1 victory over Greek club Asteras Tripolis in the Europa League.
 His first goal was a rabona-style strike from outside the area, the goal being praised by the BBC as brilliant and by ITV as "world-class."
 This goal would later be named as the Europa League 'Goal of the Season'.
 His first Premier League goal came on 20 December in a 2–1 win against Burnley at White Hart Lane.

 On 1 March 2015, Lamela played in the League Cup final, coming off of the bench in the 71st minute as Tottenham lost 2–0 to Chelsea.

 Lamela finished the season with a return of only two Premier League goals, six in all competitions.
 However, he was the team's leading provider of assists, with a total of ten in all competitions.